-The Apple VR headset could run on Apple's new Apple silicon chips, recently debuted in its new Mac lineup.
+The Apple VR headset could run on Apple's new Apple silicon chips, which recently debuted in its new Mac lineup.
 According to Bloomberg:

-Apple is aiming to include some of its most advanced and powerful chips in the headset along with displays that are much higher-resolution than those in existing VR products."
+"Apple is aiming to include some of its most advanced and powerful chips in the headset along with displays that are much higher resolution than those in existing VR products."

 Gurman has even said that the M2 chip — Apple's newest silicon darling — is slated to be the brains of the Apple VR.